borchero/pycave/README.md

 nodes.
 All models are implemented in [PyTorch](https://pytorch.org/) and provide an `Estimator` API that is fully compatible with [scikit-learn](https://scikit-learn.org/stable/).

-Full documentation and benchmark are available on [pycave.borchero.com](https://pycave.borchero.com).
+Full documentation and benchmarks are available on [pycave.borchero.com](https://pycave.borchero.com).

 ## Features